 Here is a quick aerial tour of the Tsz Shan Monastery.

 I’ve visited a couple of monasteries in Hong Kong, but haven’t seen any that is as picturesque as Tsz Shan Monastery.
 I personally think that the Tsz Shan Monastery is the most beautiful monastery in Hong Kong.
 The Chi Lin Nunnery and the Ten Thousand Buddhas Monastery come close.
-But I think some of the Tsz Shan Monastery’s charm comes from being so secluded, and far away from the main city.
+But I think some of the Tsz Shan Monastery’s charm comes from being so secluded, and far away from the city.

 The Guan Yin (Avalokitesvara) Statue